home-assistant/developers.home-assistant/docs/voice/language-leaders.md

 A language leader is a gatekeeper for a language and its quality.
 If they are inactive, contributions for that language are not processed.
 If they accept low-quality contributions, it will not generate the correct matching sentences that it needs to process.

-If the inactivity of the language leader becomes a bottle neck, or if the quality is not up to par, the language leader will be removed.
+If the inactivity of the language leader becomes a bottleneck, or if the quality is not up to par, the language leader will be removed.
 If they want to regain their status, they can apply again.